-Examples of various export scenarios and VAT treatments: Examples involving exports to associated companies outside the EU: Indirect export to a non-EU branch
+VEXP80320 - Examples of various export scenarios and VAT treatments: Examples involving exports to associated companies outside the UK: UK business customer arranges for delivery to their overseas address

-- A UK company has a non-EU permanently established branch.
-The parties are part of the same legal entity.
+- A UK business company has a non-UK branch.

-- A UK supplier sells goods for export to the non-EU permanently established branch and sends the invoice to the UK associated company (or invoices the non-EU branch).
+- A UK supplier sells goods for export to the non-UK branch and sends the invoice to the customer UK office.

 - The UK supplier delivers the goods to a freight forwarder employed by the customer (or the freight forwarder collects the goods from the UK supplier).

-- The freight forwarder exports the goods to the non-EU permanently established branch.
+- The freight forwarder exports the goods to the non-UK branch on behalf of the customer.

-- the non-EU branch is part of the UK company
+- the non-UK branch is part of the UK company

-- therefore, the supply is made to a taxable person with a business establishment in the UK, with a subsequent transfer of own goods to the non-EU associated company
+therefore, the supply is made to a taxable person with a business establishment in the UK, with a subsequent transfer of own goods to the non-EU branch

-- The conditions set out in regulation 129 of the VAT Regulations 1995 cannot therefore be met.
+The conditions set out in regulation 129 or regulation 133B of the VAT Regulations 1995

 This applies equally

-- where the transaction is invoiced to the UK company or
+- where the transaction is invoiced to the UK customer or

-- where the invoice is sent to the non-EU branch.
+- where the invoice is sent to their non-UK branch.

 - The customer’s entities are legally separate even within the same corporate group.